 2. Negotiate your car insurance to a lower rate

-If you have a good driving record, have never had an accident, or gotten points on your license, it might be worthwhile to contact your car insurance provider to see if you can get a better rate.
+If you have a good driving record, have never had an accident, or have gotten points on your license, it might be worthwhile to contact your car insurance provider to see if you can get a better rate.

 In general, it's a good idea to compare car insurance rates with other companies as well to make sure you're getting the best deal out there.
+You should rate shop for all of your insurance premiums if possible!

 3. Reduce your cell phone plan